Consensys/quorum-docker-Nnodes/Nnodes/README.md

 The docker image is used during set-up to run Geth, Bootnode and Constellation to generate various things.
 These executables don't need to be installed on the host machine.

 ## House-keeping

-The sample private transaction we will create later is designed to be sent from Node 1 to Node 2, so we demand that there be at least two nodes configured.

-    if [[ ${#ips[@]} < 2 ]]
-    then
-        echo "ERROR: There must be more than one node IP address." exit 1
-    fi

 Delete any old configuration.